U.S. House stuck for a third day as Republicans struggle to unite around a speaker - NewsBreak

 “We’re not quite digital yet,” said Rep.-elect Patrick McHenry of North Carolina, a strong McCarthy ally.
 “My hope is that we show progress.”

-The post U.S. House stuck for a third day as Republicans struggle to unite around a speaker appeared first on Minnesota Reformer .
+The post U.S. House stuck for a third day as Republicans struggle to unite around a speaker appeared first on New Jersey Monitor .

 Comments / 0